 We frequently write about hiring remotely (surprise), but today, we are venturing over to the flip side.
 The “F” word – the art of letting someone go.
 It can be challenging to fire someone when you work from an office, but even more so when you’re working remotely.
-So, how to fire someone when you work in a remote company?
+So, how to let someone go over the phone, when you can’t meet face to face?
 Here’s some advice to get you started.

 1. Cut to the chase

 Even though it was hard news to process, I was grateful my boss didn’t beat around the bush.
-This leads us straight to our first tip on how to fire someone if you work remotely – get straight to the facts.
+This leads us straight to our first tip on how to let someone go over the phone when you work remotely – get straight to the point.
 If an employee gets an unannounced call from you or another manager, they know that you didn’t call just to talk about the weather.